SnowflakePowered/snowflake-web/src/pages/articles/2022-05-19-introducing-chd-rs/index.md

 path: /blog/introducing-chd-rs-2022-05-19
 ---

 CHD is quickly becoming the *de facto* format for ROM image archival.
 This is problematic because there is very little if any documentation on the CHD format besides its implementations.
-To alleviate this issue,[chd-rs](https://github.com/SnowflakePowered/chd-rs) is a from-scratch, memory safe, and [well-documented](https://docs.rs/chd/0.0.9/chd/) decoder implementation of the CHD format written in pure Rust.
+To alleviate this issue, [chd-rs](https://github.com/SnowflakePowered/chd-rs) is a from-scratch, memory safe, and [well-documented](https://docs.rs/chd/0.0.9/chd/) decoder implementation of the CHD format written in pure Rust.

 chd-rs supports all CHD versions from V1-5 and all CHD codecs for feature parity with the [MAME reference implementation](https://github.com/mamedev/mame/blob/75e986a65178e129efa88d7cc969e93203a45a91/src/lib/util/chd.cpp) and wider support than [libchdr](https://github.com/rtissera/libchdr):